-- Consumers desire advanced car features requiring higher levels of sophistication including infotainment products (audio, radio, dashboard displays, navigation and wireless connectivity) as well as increased safety features and optimized engine functionality - Increasing numbers and size of microcontrollers per vehicle - Proliferation of programmable microcontrollers to support the next-generation electronic car systems - Increasing use of high-density flash to provide memory for advanced applications that require programming - Increasing complexity to support autonomous vehicles - Increasing need for security solutions for a secure supply chain and lifecycle firmware integrity
+- Consumers desire advanced car features requiring higher levels of sophistication, including infotainment options (audio, radio, dashboard displays, navigation, ADAS and wireless connectivity) as well as increased safety features and optimized engine functionality - Increasing numbers and size of microcontrollers per vehicle - Proliferation of programmable microcontrollers to support the next-generation electronic car systems - · Increasing use of high-density flash to provide memory for advanced applications that require programming

+- Increasing complexity to support autonomous vehicles - Increasing need for security solutions for a secure supply chain and lifecycle firmware integrity

-Growth drivers for IoT: including industrial and consumer devices
+Growth drivers for IoT: including industrial, consumer electronics and wireless

-- Securely controlling groups of connected devices through a secure supply chain and lifecycle firmware integrity - Adding intelligence and processing into devices - Connecting previously unconnected devices to networks and the internet (such as intelligent thermostats and lighting) - Emergence of new devices and applications (such as wearables)
+- Securely controlling groups of connected devices through a secure supply chain and lifecycle firmware integrity management - Adding intelligence and processing into devices - · Connecting previously unconnected devices to networks and the internet (such as intelligent thermostats and lighting) - Emergence of new devices and applications (such as wearables)

-During 2016, we sold products to over 300 customers throughout the world.
+During 2017, we sold products to over 200 customers throughout the world.
 The following customers represented greater than 10% of sales in the applicable year:

-- 2016 Four customers, Data Copy Limited, our distributor in China, Arrow, Bosch and BTV, accounted for approximately 16%, 13%, 11% and 10% of net sales respectively.
-Arrow and BTV are Programming Centers and Bosch is an Automotive Electronics OEM. - 2015 One customer, Data Copy Limited, our distributor in China, accounted for approximately 15% of net sales.
+- 2017 One customer, Data Copy Limited, a distributor in China, accounted for approximately 15% of net sales. - Four customers, Data Copy Limited, Arrow, Bosch and BTV, accounted for approximately 16%, 13%, 11% and 10% of net sales respectively.
+Arrow and BTV are Programming Centers and Bosch is an Automotive Electronics OEM. - 2015 One customer, Data Copy Limited accounted for approximately 15% of net sales.